1720 Deerfield Island Park, Deerfield Beach, FL 33441

 Deerfield Island is a 53.3-acre nature-oriented park offering outdoor recreational opportunities and environmental education.
 Accessible only by boat, this roughly triangular park is bordered by the Intracoastal Waterway and the Hillsboro and Royal Palm canals.
 The eastern portion of the area once included slash pines, while most of the western part was a treeless freshwater marsh.
 Today, remnants of the wetland are evident, although red and white mangroves are the dominant species.
 Many of the site's native plants and animals have succumbed to invasive, non-native species over the years, but native plants that provide food for native animals are being reintroduced.

-A free five-minute boat shuttle transports guests from the dock at Sullivan Park to the island every hour on the hour from 10 a.m. to 3 p.m.
+A free boat shuttle for the island departs from Sullivan Park (1700 Riverview Rd., Deerfield Beach).
+The shuttles transports guests to the park every hour on the hour from 10 a.m. through 3 p.m.
 The boat shuttle is available on weekends only and on a first-come, first-served basis.
-The last shuttle leaves from the island at 4:30 p.m.
+The last shuttle leaves the island at 4:30 p.m.
+Shuttles take approximately five minutes.
+For additional shuttle information, call Quiet Waters Park at 954-357-5100.

 There is a marina with five slips for boats no longer than 25 feet, available on a first-come, first-served basis.
 The park is wheelchair accessible at high tide only.